-- Action 1.1 The action of placement of Qualified Staff, including appropriately credentialed teachers was implemented as planned with no material differences. - Action 1.2 The actions of the assignment of regional coordinators to support teaching and learning was implemented as planned with no material differences. - Action 1.3 The action of access to electives and enrichment opportunities for students was fully implemented as planned with no material differences. - Action 1.4 The action of providing texts, instructional materials, and supplies was fully implemented with with no material differences. - Action 1.5 The action of providing technology devises and access as well as platforms for learning was implemented with material differences that demonstrated a \$280.000 increase to provide service for this action. - Action 1.6 The action of providing technology support for staff, students and families was fully implemented with no material differences. - Action 1.7 The action of providing intervention teachers for students was fully implemented with a material difference of an increase of \$152,000. - Action 1.8 The action of providing a school psychologist and other SEL services was fully implemented with no material difference. - Action 1.9 The action of providing special education services was fully implemented with around 13% of our total student population in this group with no material difference. - Action 1.10 The action of providing professional development for all staff was fully implemented with no material difference. - Action 1.11 The action of supplemental academic programs for academic support were fully implemented with no material difference. - Action 1.12 The action of English Learner Progress and Achievement Support was fully implemented with a material difference of an increase of \$61,000. - Action 1.13 The action of Student study teams and Intervention support was fully implemented with no material difference. - Action 1.14 The action of coordination of intervention, assessment analysis and achievement goals was fully implemented with no material difference. - Action 1.15 The action of a platform to coordination of intervention, assessment analysis and achievement goals was fully implemented with no material difference. - Action 1.16 The action of coordination of services and supports for students with a 504 was fully implemented with no material difference. - Action 1.17 The action of activities to promote family literacy including access and support by the lending library was not fully implemented due to on-going COVID restrictions and material difference was a decrease in expected expenditures.
+Action 1.1 The action of placement of Qualified Staff, including appropriately credentialed teachers was implemented as planned with no material differences.

+Action 1.2 The actions of the assignment of regional coordinators and directors to support teaching and learning was implemented as planned with no material differences.

+Action 1.3 The action of access to electives and enrichment opportunities for students was fully implemented as planned with no material differences.

+Action 1.4 The action of providing texts, instructional materials, and supplies was fully implemented with a difference of \$320,000 increase to provide resources needed for this action due to learning loss.

+Action 1.5 The action of providing technology devices and access as well as platforms for learning was implemented with material differences that demonstrated a \$30,000 increase for this action.

+Action 1.6 The action of providing technical support for staff, students, and families was fully implemented with no material differences.
+Action 1.7 The action of providing intervention teachers for students was fully implemented with a material difference of a decrease of \$25,000.

+Action 1.8 The action of providing a school psychologist and other SEL services was fully implemented with no material difference.
+Action 1.9 The action of providing special education services was fully implemented with around 13% of our total student population in this group with a \$400,000 increase for this action.

+Action 1.10 The action of providing professional development for all staff was fully implemented with no material difference.

+Action 1.11 The action of supplemental academic programs for academic support was fully implemented with no material difference.

+Action 1.12 The action of English Learner Progress and Achievement Support was fully implemented with no material difference.

+Action 1.13 The action of Student study teams and Intervention support was fully implemented with no material difference.

+Action 1.14 The action of coordination of intervention, assessment analysis, and achievement goals was fully implemented with a \$105,100 increase for this action.

+Action 1.15 The action of a platform to coordinate intervention, assessment analysis, and achievement goals were fully implemented with no material difference.

+Action 1.16 The action of coordination of services and supports for students with a 504 was fully implemented with no material difference.
+Action 1.17 The action of activities to promote family literacy and expanded learning opportunities including access and support by the lending library was fully implemented with no material difference.